cmroanirgo/wordish/README.md

 ## API Examples

+#### Simple

 ```
 const fs = require('fs')
 const Wordish = require('Wordish');
 const filename = "somefile.txt";

 // Load up a text document that we'll use for source words
 var accuracy = 5; // from 2 to 20..ish.
-10 is very accurate, 2 is very random/ gibberish
+10 is very accurate, 2 is very random/ gibberish.
+Words longer than 5 will get 'munged' into the dictionary.
 var dict = new Wordish(accuracy);
 dict.learn(fs.readFileSync(filename, {encoding:'utf8'}))